volueinsight/volue-insight-timeseries/docs/curves.rst

 .. _curves:

-Access data from WAPI
+Access data from the API
 =====================

 Example
 -------

-The data in WAPI is stored in ``curves`` .
+The data in the API is stored in ``curves`` .
 A curve is a collection of metadata, describing one or more time series.
 There are 4 types of curves: